What is Hugging Face?

 Hugging Face is an AI platform built around open-source models and tools.
 Think of it as the GitHub of machine learning: a place where researchers and developers publish, share, and collaborate on AI models, datasets, and applications.
 It started with the Transformers library for NLP and has grown into the central hub for the open-source AI community.

-The platform has several parts: the Model Hub (500K+ models), Datasets (100K+ datasets), Spaces (hosted ML demos), the Inference API (use models via API), and the Transformers library (the Python framework that ties it all together).
+The platform has several parts: the Model Hub (900K+ models as of April 2026), Datasets (200K+ datasets), Spaces (hosted ML demos), the Inference API (use models via API), and the Transformers library (the Python framework that ties it all together).

 Key Features